-- Permanent loss of grassy verge habitats.
-These habitats are of low, local significance. - Permanent loss of some feeding and foraging areas for birds and bats.
+- Permanent loss of improved arable land.
+This habitat is of low, local significance. - Permanent loss of some feeding and foraging areas for birds and bats will also result.
 However, these habitat areas are widely represented in the immediate area surrounding the area proposed for development.